 We arrived in the mountain town of Nebaj hoping to find a place to camp for the night.
 After wandering around town and making inquiries at hostels and hotels, it looked like our only option was the nearby airport and the football field.
 Lucky for us, Wilson ran into a doctor that worked out of one of the hotels.
 He suggested we check out the town of Acul which was about an hour’s drive from Nebaj, tucked into the mountainside.
-Acul also had a hacienda that had plenty of space for camping.
+An Acul farm also had plenty of space for camping.

 A bumpy dirt road took us high into the mountains, where we spotted San Antonio’s Hacienda.
 The rolling green hills, pasture full of cows, resident bull, and yard filled with roosters, chickens, and Blue Heelers sealed the deal.
 The hacienda is owned by a very friendly Italian man, who was very enthusiastic about Ace the wolf-dog and especially liked it when Ace had to fight off his four blue heelers.
 I’m pretty sure he used all of the available space in his iPhone for photos of the shenanigans.